microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.StreamLengthEventArgs/StreamLengthEventArgs.md

 | parameter | description |
 | --- | --- |
 | length | Length of the strength. |

+## Remarks

+Initializes a new instance of the [`StreamLengthEventArgs`](../RecyclableMemoryStreamManager.StreamLengthEventArgs.md) class.

 ## See Also